 Never fight an attacker, nothing is worth your life

-If you are attacked or approached by someone that demands that you hand over your phone/wallet/bag, etc, it is better to just give in to their demands.
+If you are attacked or approached by someone who demands that you hand over your phone/wallet/bag, etc., it is better to just give in to their demands.
 It is unfortunate to lose something, but you never know when a petty robbery can turn violent.